UCAS-Sawyer/CP2-Projects/Geometry_Calculator/README.md

 ## Contributors
 ---
 + Copilot - Helped graph the shapes using matplotlib and comments
-+ Person who helped 2 - what they did
++ Perrin - Tester
 + Person who helped 3 - what they did
 + Person who helped 4 - what they did
 + Person who helped 5 - what they did

 ## Author's Information
 ---
-Short paragraph about you(Each member of the group, includes contact for professional)
+I am a student in a programming class.

 ## Change Log
 ---